2018-10-27

 1. Religious beliefs must be subject to criticism and denial, the ECHR observed, but when statements about religions went beyond critical denial and were likely to incite religious intolerance, states could take proportionate restrictive measures, it seems.
 Hobbes would thoroughly approve: the sovereign may judge what opinions and doctrines are averse, who shall be allowed to speak to multitudes, and who shall examine the doctrines of all books before they are published.

 2. At least, not without contortions.
 As I understand it (I'm talking US law here) the "right" to an abortion is founded on the "right" to privacy, which itself is founded rather weakly on the Due Process Clause.
 So again, there's a balance between an individual's right to privacy and personal life, against the Sovereign's "right" to maintain society.
+2024 update: RvW is now toast, following Dobbs, so the "right" to an abortion vanishes, and this example disappears.

 3. An example again from the USA: your right to freedom of religion is protected by the constitution forbidding the state to make any laws about it; not by any positive legislation.